boostrjs/boostr/README.md

 When Boostr evaluates your app's configuration, it reads both public and private configuration files and deeply merges them.

-Note that private configurations precede public configurations, so a property found in a private configuration can override a property of the same name found in a public configuration.
+> **Note**: Private configurations precede public configurations, so a property found in a private configuration can override a property of the same name found in a public configuration.

 ### Example